AML and VYXEOS frequently asked questions

 How is VYXEOS administered?

 VYXEOS is given as an intravenous (IV) infusion using a central IV line or peripherally inserted central catheter.
-VYXEOS is given in cycles, known as induction and consolidation, and your doctor will determine how many cycles of treatment are needed based on your response.
+VYXEOS is given in steps known as induction and consolidation, and your doctor will determine how many cycles of treatment are needed based on your response.
+You may receive up to two cycles of induction and up to two cycles of consolidation.

 What makes me eligible to receive VYXEOS treatment?